 Unfortunately, our industry does see quite a few burn-outs as well; party rental companies that spring up but fade away just as quickly.
 And, more often than not, it’s the same mistakes that cause damage each and every time, over and over and over again.

 So what are these common mistakes so many party rentals companies succumb to?
 How can they be avoided?
 And just how big of a slip-up does it take for these issues to damage, if not ruin, a party rental company?
 Let’s take a look at the 15 most common mistakes party rental companies make and find out!

 1. Don’t Undervalue the Paperwork

-All too often, aspiring entrepreneurs assume “small business” means “skip the stuff bigger companies do.”
+All too often, aspiring entrepreneurs assume “small business” means “skip the stuff that bigger companies do.”
 They see things like business plans, inventory spreadsheets, and customer databases as superfluous.
 I mean, I’m operating out of my garage.
 Why do I need to do all of this fancy paperwork?

 2. Prioritize Safety

 Negative reviews can decimate a small business, too.
-A one-star review with the subject line “my kid was hurt in this guy’s bounce house!” is all it takes to damage your business and steer potential customers to your competitors.
+A one-star review with the subject line “my kid was hurt in this guy’s bounce house!” is all it takes to damage your business and steer potential customers towards your competitors.
 Make safety a priority and never phone it in.

 3. Get Liability Insurance